• Skip to primary navigation

 Made with waterproof, bonded backing, these mats will not let snowmelt, road salts, or deicing fluids reach your floor.
 The material is made of 50% recycled fabric that can hold up to 5 times its weight in liquids.

-They are available in a variety of sizes for small utility vehicles, motorcycles, or ATV’s and two larger sizes for cars and trucks.
+They are available in a variety of sizes for small utility vehicles, motorcycles, or ATVs, and two larger sizes for cars and trucks.
 You can purchase them here from Amazon.

-Best outdoor mat
+Best outdoor Winter mat

-Mats Inc. World's Best Outdoor Mats, 2' x 3', BrownMade of recycled materials, this mat does not have a rubberized or foam backing that you need to worry about deteriorating or leaving imprints on your garage floor, entryway, or porch.
+Made of recycled materials, this mat does not have a rubberized or foam backing.
+You need not worry about it deteriorating or leaving imprints on your garage floor, entryway, or porch.

 It is especially nice to use on an epoxy garage floor coating.
 The stiff bristles do a great job of cleaning the underside of your shoes from loose snow, mud, and other gunk.
 Debris from the bottom of your shoes falls through the slats and is neatly deposited on the floor.
-Just lift up the mat and sweep up or vacuum the debris away.
+Just lift the mat and sweep or vacuum the debris away.

 Important Winter Containment Mat Tip